 Memory Loss Support Group

-Starting on May 24 we meet on the 4th Monday of every month for a support and education group for people who care for individuals affected by memory loss.
+We meet on the 4th Monday of every month for a support and education group for people who care for individuals affected by memory loss.
 Caregivers will share experiences, coping strategies and connect with others who truly understand the journey of caregiving.